Welcome to Fall 2023 and Your Online/Hybrid Course!

 Dear NTU Online Student,

-Welcome to the Fall 2022 Semester!
-The Fall session Monday, August 22, 2022, which is the first day you will be able to access your online, hybrid/blended, web-enhanced course..
-Fall will end on Friday, December 16, 2022.
+Welcome to the Spring 2023 Semester!
+The Spring session Tuesday, January 17, 2023, which is the first day you will be able to access your online, hybrid/blended, web-enhanced course..
+Spring will end on Thursday, May 11, 2023.
 Please ensure you check your NTU Skyhawk email for more information regarding any course changes.
 I recommend that you log in to Blackboard Ultra to access your, read the course Syllabus, know how to contact your Professor, and participate in your course(s).

 IMPORTANT NOTE: NTU is launching our new Learning Management Platform Blackboard Ultra for the summer 2021 session.
 All students enrolled in a online or hybrid course will be required to attend a Blackboard training session.
 Below is more information.
 Presentation Update on Blackboard Ultra.

 Are you taking an Online or Hybrid course?
 Below is information to help you get started and tips to be a successful online learner.